harmanswalia/HarmanWalia/README.md

 - Copy the  [Metricbeat Configuration file](Ansible/metricbeat-config.yml) to /etc/ansible/files.
 - Update the metricbeat-config.yml file to include IP address of the ELK-Server on line 1106 and 1806.
 - Edit the [/etc/ansible/hosts](Ansible/hosts.png) file to include the IP addresses of the Webservers where metricbeat agent need to be installed.
-The IP addresses of Web-1
-  and Web-2 (10.0.0.5 and 10.0.0.6)
 - Create the playbook file filebeat-playbook.yml under `/etc/ansible/roles and execute it.
 - Verify the successful execution of the playbook, navigate to http://[ELK-Server IP]:5601/app/kibana to check that the metricbeat installation worked as expected.
 - On the Metricbeat Installation Page in the ELK server GUI, scroll to **Step 5: Module Status** and click **Check Data*.
 It should say  [“ Data successfully received form this module”](Ansible/metricbeat.PNG)